 My family saves more than $8,000 every year flying free and I can show your family how to make flying free a LIFESTYLE too!
 Join my Families Fly Free program to learn my simple process so you can start making more priceless travel memories before your kids leave home.
 Learn more below…

 Benefits of Southwest Business Select

 There are a few perks of purchasing a Southwest Business Select ticket.
 They include…

-- Guaranteed A 1-15 boarding – So you would save on the $15 per way cost to pay for Early Bird, which also grants you earlier boarding, and be able to choose your Southwest seat earlier than those in A 16 through C boarding groups.
+This saves you the $15 per way cost to pay for Early Bird, which also grants you earlier boarding, and enables you to choose your Southwest seat earlier than those in A 16 through C boarding groups.

-- 12 Rapid Rewards points per dollar – This is instead of 3 points per dollar you earn on Southwest Wanna Get Away fares.
+This DOUBLE the 6 points per dollar you earn on Southwest Wanna Get Away fares.

 Is Business Select on Southwest Worth It or Is It a Scam?

 Because there is no true business class on Southwest, meaning there are no perks in terms of seating (except early boarding) or service, to me, you’re essentially buying rewards points.

 My assessment is that is it rarely worth it to purchase or upgrade to Business Select due to the typical steep price increase.

 I did purchase Business Select on one leg of a flight where the price increase was nominal ($30), the fare was for a business trip so could be expensed to my business, and the significantly more points earned made it worth it.